Tight Lower Bounds and Improved Convergence in Performative Prediction: Experiments

-\paragraph{Evaluation Metric.} Throughout our experiments, we focus on changes in loss as an effect of performativity.
+\textbf{Evaluation Metric.} Throughout our experiments, we focus on changes in loss as a result of performativity.
 We define $\Delta \mathcal{R}_t$, i.e. the loss shift due to performativity at time $t$, as the absolute difference in loss observed by a model before and after the data distribution has changed due to performative effects while keeping the model's state constant.

-This metric allows for clearer comparisons between methods by minimizing overlap in the plots, unlike the performative risk (see Eq.\ref{eq:perf-risk}).
+This metric allows for clearer comparisons between methods by minimizing overlap in the plots, unlike the performative risk (Equation~\ref{eq:perf-risk}).